DiscoverAtlanta.com homepage

 Local Green Atlanta

 Local Green Atlanta was started by Zachary “Big Zak” Wallace, a legend in the music scene who has written chart-topping hits for some of the biggest names in the music business.
 Wallace also realized that the African American community’s diet was filled with high fats, empty calories and sky-high sodium levels.
 He started to make a difference with his Local Green Atlanta food truck and has since opened Local Green Atlanta in Vine City.
-His plant-based cuisine features dishes such as “monsta” shrimp burger, three-stack cauliflower taco, salmon Philly quesadilla and a double vegan cheeseburger.
+His plant-based cuisine features dishes such as “monsta” shrimp burger, three-stack cauliflower taco, salmon Philly quesadilla and a vegan cheeseburger.
 Oprah said the dishes are among her health food favorites.

 Slutty Vegan